d-beniwal/frame_3Dtransform/README.md

 ```bash
 python transform_coord.py trans_matrix.txt -p 1,4,2
 ```
-The binary file 'trans_matrix.npy' can also be used.

 Argument -p is used to provide x,y,z coordinates separated by comma

+The binary file 'trans_matrix.npy' can also be used instead of the .txt file.